MPT-1327

-MPT 1327 is an industry standard for trunked radio communications networks.
+MPT 1327 is an open industry standard for trunked radio communications networks.
+Developed in the United Kingdom by the Department of Trade and Industry (DTI) and the Radiocommunications Agency (now part of Ofcom), it was first published in January 1988.

-First published in January 1988 by the British Radiocommunications Agency, and is primarily used in the United Kingdom, Europe, South Africa, Australia, New Zealand and China.
-Many countries had their own version of numbering/user interface, including MPT1343 in the UK, Chekker (Regionet 43) in Germany, 3RP (CNET2424) in France, Multiax in Australia, and Gong An in China.

-MPT systems are still being built in many areas of the world, due to their cost-effectiveness.
+Because MPT 1327 was published as a non-proprietary standard, it was adopted globally by numerous equipment vendors and system operators throughout Europe, Australasia, South Africa, and parts of Asia and the Americas.
+While historically one of the most widely deployed analogue trunking protocols in public utility, commercial transport, and industrial sectors, MPT 1327 systems have increasingly been superseded by digital trunking standards, notably DMR Tier III, TETRA, and NXDN.

 Digital alternatives

 The closest direct digital alternative to MPT1327 is NXDN as NXDN virtually replicates MPT1327 using dPMR (digital private mobile radio).

 Many MPT1327 systems in the UK have been replaced with either Kenwood Communications' NXDN or Motorola Solutions' MOTOTRBO Capacity Plus systems.

 The TETRA trunked radio standard was developed by the European Telecommunications Standards Institute (ETSI), as a digital alternative to analogue trunked systems.
 However, TETRA, with its enhanced encryption capability, has developed into a higher tier (public safety) product, currently mainly used by governments, some larger airports and government-owned utilities.

-DMR (digital mobile radio), and dPMR (digital private mobile radio) are more recent ETSI-standards for digital mobile radio using two-slot TDMA and FDMA respectively.
+DMR (digital mobile radio), and dPMR (digital private mobile radio) are more recent ETSI-standards for digital mobile radio using two-slot time division multiple access (TDMA) and frequency-division multiple access (FDMA) respectively.
 The Tier 3 standard for these systems defines a trunking protocol very similar to MPT1327 and is intended as a potential migration path for existing and perhaps future trunking customers.
 Tier 3 equipment is (late 2011) now becoming available, so the impact on TETRA and MPT 1327 is yet to be seen, but may well be significant.
 However, it is unlikely that in terms of cost that the complicated new DMR/dPMR equipment will be able to compete with the simpler MPT1327 equipment for some time, if ever.

 It is worth noting that whilst many comparisons are made between Digital and Analog radio technologies, when it comes to applying these arguments to MPT1327, many of the distinctions become blurred, since MPT1327 with its digital control channel, already offers most of the features being offered by the DMR/dPMR/TETRA counterparts.

 Furthermore, most MPT1327 systems are engineered to a far higher standard than conventional FM systems, partially due to the lack of CTCSS within the standard.
 As such arguments with regards to "noisy FM audio quality", can become misleading, since the squelch levels tend to be set rather high on MPT1327 systems, such that weak/noisy signals do not generally open the mute.